Lakeland community asks trustees to re-run levy for reduced amount

 “I will not try to cut athletics ever, they are too important to this district,” Quimby said.
 “This district runs on athletics, I don’t care what anyone says.”

 Trustee Bob Jones agreed that closing schools and cutting teachers is a last resort.
-He too wanted more information on where they could cut back and still maintain minimum required services.
+He too wanted more information on where Lakeland could cut back and still maintain minimum required services.

-Jones acknowledged however that with about 85% of the district’s general fund goes to staff wages and benefits with the levy making up about 25% of the budget, not cutting teachers would be tough.
+Jones acknowledged, however, that 85% of the district’s general fund goes to staff wages and benefits the levy makes up about 25% of the budget.

 “It’s pretty hard to cut almost 25% of the general fund budget without cutting into wages and benefits, which goes to personnel,” Jones said.